 “Leadership and survival are one and the same.
 Without leadership you will not survive.”

 Adam has also built a successful sailing school and trained future Round-the-World racing crews from zero experience to a state of ocean-going readiness.

-His energy and passion for sailing was formed as a child in small dinghies and ‘globalised’ through racing the BT Global Challenge, in 2000.
+His energy and passion for sailing were formed as a child in small dinghies and ‘globalised’ through racing the BT Global Challenge, in 2000.
 As a graduate in Psychology and Philosophy and an accomplished sailor, Adam has unique insight into the practical applications of effective leadership and team development within the challenging environments of open-water and the corporate office.

 Presentation in Practice:

-Whilst on the water, Adam creates a learning environment for business leaders, which illustrates that ‘experience is what you learn, just after you most needed it’.
+While on the water, Adam creates a learning environment for business leaders, which illustrates that ‘experience is what you learn, just after you most needed it’.
 Time on the water naturally creates unique situations, which invariably require a unique solution.
 Adam communicates how this adaptive thinking process can be applied in practice.